 Guide to CACREP-Accredited Programs

 Suppose you aspire to become a professional counselor or a professional clinical counselor.
-In that case, you must enroll in the best program that will train and prepare you for licensing exams and counseling practice.
+In that case, you must enroll in the best program to train and prepare you for licensing exams and counseling practice.
 It is vital to choose a program recognized by an accrediting board.
 Fortunately, the Council for Accreditation of Counseling and Related Educational Program is a recognized body that promotes advancement in the counseling field.
 The accrediting agency oversees and grants accreditation to various counseling programs offered by institutions of higher learning.
-CACREP-accredited programs are recognized by employers, making it easier for graduates to land jobs immediately after completing the programs.
+CACREP-accredited programs are recognized by employers, making it easier for graduates to land jobs immediately after completing them.

 Notably, the program accreditation process is voluntary.
 Therefore, it isn’t a surprise to find a university program without the CACREP-accredited seal.
 CACREP provides accreditation for various counseling fields, including school counseling, addiction counseling, and rehabilitation counseling.
 Other accredited programs include counseling degrees related to clinical mental health counseling and counselor education.
-Although not all programs are accredited, it is vital to enroll in a CACREP accredited program.
+Although not all programs are accredited, it is vital to enroll in a CACREP-accredited program.
 This designation demonstrates that the program has met all the standards set by CACREP and state licensing boards.
-With this, you can sit for the state licensing examinations needed to become a licensed professional counselor or a licensed clinical counselor.
+With this, you can sit for the state licensing examinations needed to become a licensed professional or clinical counselor.

 Are you seeking to pursue a counseling profession but don’t know where to start?
 Well, we got you covered.
 Below, we explore everything you need to know about CACREP-accredited programs, including: